ChauHPham/TruthTeller-AI/README.md

-# HalluciQuiz - AI-Powered Quiz Application
+# TruthtellerAI - AI-Powered Quiz Application

 A modern, interactive quiz application with AI-generated questions using OpenAI.